 Most Common Food Ingredient Triggers

-The proteins (beef, chicken, eggs, etc.) in dog foods are usually the culprits when it comes to all the food frustrations.
-Here's a list of the most triggering food ingredients:
+The proteins (beef, chicken, eggs, etc.) in dog foods are usually the culprits when it comes to food allergies.
+Here’s a list of the most triggering food ingredients:

 - Dairy (Usually due to the naturally-occurring sugar, lactose.)